jrehor/kcc/README.md

   `t        `T        time
 ```

 This is not very revealing, so lets see them in action.
-The operator to query the type of anything in k is `monadic @`.
+The operator to query the type of anything in k is `monadic @`, and if you are not sure what we mean by `monadic`, it is a good time for you to hit 'home' and start over.

 ```q
  @42         /int atom